 Information & Instructions for Authors

-The Journal welcomes topical reviews, scientific papers, short communications, and readers' letters.
-The editorial team will do all they can to assist you with the preparation and peer review where this is necessary.
+The Journal welcomes topical reviews, scientific papers, opinion papers, short communications, and readers' letters.
+The editorial team will do all they can to assist you with the preparation and peer review and opinion papers where this is necessary.
 Please feel free to seek advice and help if necessary.
 We look forward to receiving your submission.

 Presenting the material